bradhe/when-can-i-travel/README.md

 ### Markdown format

-Explaining the specifics of how Markdown works is a bit out of scope for this little document but you can (learn how it works from the dude who invented it)[https://daringfireball.net/projects/markdown/syntax]!
+Explaining the specifics of how Markdown works is a bit out of scope for this little document but you can [learn how it works from the dude who invented it](https://daringfireball.net/projects/markdown/syntax)!
 That said, each Markdown file has a little section at the top (called the frontmatter) that is used for generating some cool stuff in the site.